magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 ## Leaders and Followers

-Each side of a Wormhole has a randomly-generated "side" string.
+Each side of a Wormhole has a randomly-generated dilation "side" string (this is independent of the Wormhole's mailbox "side").
 When the wormhole is dilated, the side with the lexicographically-higher "side" value is named the "Leader", and the other side is named the "Follower".
 The general wormhole protocol treats both sides identically, but the distinction matters for the dilation protocol.

-Either side can trigger dilation, but the Follower does so by asking the Leader to start the process, whereas the Leader just starts the process unilaterally.
+Both sides send a `please-dilate` as soon as dilation is triggered.
+Each side discovers whether it is the Leader or the Follower when the peer's "please-dilate" arrives.
 The Leader has exclusive control over whether a given connection is considered established or not: if there are multiple potential connections to use, the Leader decides which one to use, and the Leader gets to decide when the connection is no longer viable (and triggers the establishment of a new one).

 ## Connection Layers